 President and Vice Presidents

 Read about Julie Barratt (President), Terenja Humphries (Chair) and our Honorary Vice Presidents.

-As President, Dawn plays central role as an ambassador for CIEH by promoting the environmental health profession and commenting on the relevant topical issues of the day.
+As President, Julie plays central role as an ambassador for CIEH by promoting the environmental health profession and commenting on the relevant topical issues of the day.

-As Chair, Siraj will oversee the delivery of CIEH’s strategy and ensure that our institutional remit to protect the public will continue to be fulfilled.
+As Chair, Terenja oversees the delivery of CIEH’s strategy and ensure that our institutional remit to protect the public will continue to be fulfilled.